If you’re looking for the best things to see and do in Gettysburg, you’re in the right place!

 There is no better place to begin your visit to the battlefield than the The Gettysburg National Military Park Museum & Visitor Center.

-This beautiful facility is privately owned & operated by the Gettysburg Foundation (in partnership with the National Park Service), and provides visitors with a broad-based overview of the Battle of Gettysburg via three separate but complimentary attractions.
+This beautiful facility is privately owned & operated by the Gettysburg Foundation (in partnership with the National Park Service), and provides visitors with a broad-based overview of the Battle of Gettysburg via three separate but complementary attractions.

 - “A New Birth of Freedom” is a 20-minute film, narrated by Morgan Freeman, that provides context as to the causes of the Civil War and how the Battle of Gettysburg helped shape the outcome of that war.